 Outstanding trading balances at the year end are unsecured and will be settled in cash.
 Interest on loans is generally charged at a rate that matches the rate paid on external loans by the loan provider.
-Interest was charged monthly on the loan owed to Gusiute Holdings (UK) Limited at 6% per annum.
-This was charged until March 2023 when the loan was settled.
 There have been no guarantees provided or received for any related party receivables or payables.
-For the year ended 31 March 2023, the Company has not recorded any impairment of receivables relating to amounts owed by related parties (2022: £nil).
+For the year ended 31 March 2024, the Company has not recorded any impairment of receivables relating to amounts owed by related parties (2023: £nil).
 This assessment is undertaken each financial year by examining the financial position of the related party and the market in which the related party operates.